|

 Troubled relationships can still turn around even if just one partner seeks help by receiving relationship-skills training.

-Usually women are more likely than men to get relationship-focused therapy alone, perhaps because in a trouble relationship, the man may not suffer as much about the starvation of emotional connection as the woman does.
+Usually women are more likely than men to get relationship-focused therapy alone, perhaps because in a trouble relationship,

 In fact, the relationship from his perspective may be downright enjoyable.